joseam21/ssl_kick/src/path_planner/README.md

 Download install script from https://ompl.kavrakilab.org/install-ompl-ubuntu.sh and run the following command `chmod u+x install-ompl-ubuntu.sh` and then `./install-ompl-ubuntu.sh`

-If that doesn't work then try `apt-get install libompl-dev ompl-demos`
+If that doesn't work then try `sudo apt-get install libompl-dev ompl-demos`

 ## MacOS